 Working With an Attorney

-If you or somebody you care about has been injured at a pool due to the negligent actions of a property owner, we encourage you to reach out to an attorney as soon as possible.
+If you or somebody you care about has been injured at a pool due to the negligent actions of a property owner, we encourage you to reach out to a premises liability attorney as soon as possible.
 These claims can become challenging when working to determine liability for the injury or death, but a lawyer will fully investigate the incident and help recover compensation on behalf of their client.